d-pal13/Calculator-App/README.md

+# JavaScript-Projects
-Calculator App using HTML, CSS and JavaScript
+# Calculator App using HTML, CSS and JavaScript